2020 Nate Hardy Memorial Day Tournament

 2. Validated US Youth Soccer Player Passes - includes guest players.

 3. Current signed state Medical Release form for every player, including guest players.
-Our tournament medical release form can
+Our tournament medical release form can be downloaded here.

 4. Out-of-state teams - Permission to Travel form*